jiayong1008/net-digital-marketing/README.md

 This project is fully mobile-responsive and is implemented using ASP.Net (C#), SQL Server, HTML, CSS, Bootstrap, JavaScript, and ApexCharts.
 Listed below are the list of specifications in this project:

 1. **Users**
-    - Unregistered user may register as a student.
+    - Unregistered user may optionally register as a student.
     - Registered customers and admins may log in with their credentials.
     - Admins may create new student or admin account.
     - Authenticated students may view their profile (summarizes their learning progress).